 Catacombs are not only in Paris but in various cities all over the world.
 Australia, Austria, Czech Republic, Egypt, London, Greece, and Spain are few to name.

-Have you visited any of the catacombs?
+The Catacombs of Paris may not be among the top visited museums in Paris but it definitely offers an unusual experience.
+Have you visited the catacombs?
 Do you find these Catacombs interesting or eerie?
 Let us know what you think in comments.